SAFAL-TIWARI/connectify/README.md

 - **Events & Campaigns:** Keep track of upcoming events, webinars, and campaigns.
 Users can create and manage their own events.
 - **Career Opportunities:** A dedicated section for posting and finding job opportunities, internships, and career advice.
 - **Mentorship Program:** A platform for experienced professionals to mentor students and young alumni, fostering growth and knowledge sharing.
+- **Community Forum (Samvad):** A discussion platform for sharing knowledge, asking questions, and engaging with the community through posts, Q&A, and topic-based discussions.
 - **AI Assistant:** An intelligent chatbot to assist users in navigating the platform and finding information quickly.
 - **User Profiles:** Rich user profiles with options to showcase skills, experience, and interests.
 - **Secure Authentication:** Robust and secure user authentication system for login and registration.